HellenG/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

 A quick check of the dataset using the str() function, we see that the dataframe has 17,568 observations and three variables.
 Two of the variables are integers (steps and interval) while another (date) is a character variable.
-As part of data processing, a time variable is added by transformed the date and interval into a date/time object and spliting it to obtain the time.
+As part data processing, a time variable is added by transforming the date and interval into a date/time object and spliting it to obtain the time.

 ```r